 - Must meet at least one widening participation criteria

-For advice about applying see our Medicine and Dentistry tips webpage.
+For advice about applying to Medicine and Dentistry see our tips webpage.

 Presentations, workshops and fairs

 Please contact us, at least a month in advance, if you are holding an event for students in Year 7 - 11 about university.
 On occasion we are able to deliver presentations and workshops at schools or man a stall at a fair.

 To attend these events we often send trained student ambassadors on our behalf, however during the months of May, June and July this is not possible due to exams and summer schools taking place.

 Question about Widening Participation?
 See our Frequently Asked Questions web page.